AlexBelin/Constructor-Minecraft-like/README.md

 # Constructor-Minecraft-like

-You will need a local webserver to make it work
+You will need a local webserver to make it work.

 Move to the left side of the screen to get the textures toolbox.